mndillon/toki-pona-nanpa-linja-n/README.md

 - phonotactically valid roots
 - compatibility with the Toki Pona lexicon

+Toki Pona’s vocabulary is small, but not too small.
+It’s big enough to be functional while still keeping the language simple.
+This number system aims to follow that same idea: staying as simple as possible while still being practical for everyday use.
+It’s not meant to replace anything—just to offer a tool that fits naturally into the language’s minimal design.

 ## Digit Words (0–9)
 Each digit uses a distinct CVN form and does not conflict with any Toki Pona words: